WordsOut poems by Godfrey

 our search is now complete

-because you’ve come to save our souls and cure our ills den.
+because you’ve come to save our souls and cure

-John church got a
+And the St John church got a brand new boss

-but tho his name is Sterling
+but tho his name is Sterling he won’t gather

-he won’t gather no moss
+no moss

-because he knows you got to answer for that to the man from
+because he knows you got to answer for that to

 and they’ll follow you to the ends of the earth